 This is the Hollywood Atlas version of the Netherlands when it is depicted in media.
 A green, flat country full of polders, dikes, pastures, and ditches.
-There are fields of tulips, grazing cows, and probably some windmills in the background (but hopefully no mountains).
+There are fields of tulips, grazing cows, and probably some windmills in the background (but hopefully no mountains)note .
 The people wear traditional Dutch rural clothing: a long sleeved button up shirt, pleated pants, a neck scarf and a capped hat for men; and a long-sleeved ankle-length patterned dress, aprons and a triangular cloth hat for women.
 Both genders are required to wear clogs, a type of wooden shoe used to wade through wet soil.
 Temporally, the whole country seems to be stuck somewhere between the seventeenth to nineteenth centuries.

 This whimsical, chaste depiction of the country is curiously opposed to the other common depiction of the Netherlands as a giant Freestate Amsterdam, a haven of iniquity like drugs and prostitution.

 As the trope names implies, it makes very heavy use of Windmill Scenery.

 See also Oktoberfest for the similar retroactive depiction of their neighbors the Germans.